ovinc/aquasol/README.md

 Below are the sources for water vapor pressure (1, 2, 3), density (1, 4, 5), surface tension (6), diffusivity in air (7, 8), viscosity (9)

-(1) Wagner, W. & Pruß, A. *The IAPWS Formulation 1995 for the Thermodynamic Properties of Ordinary Water Substance for General and Scientific Use.* Journal of Physical and Chemical Reference Data 31, 387–535 (2002).
+(1) Wagner, W. & Pruß, A. *The IAPWS Formulation 1995 for the Thermodynamic Properties of Ordinary Water Substance for General and Scientific Use.* Journal of Physical and Chemical Reference Data 31, 387–535 (2002). [*]

 (2) Wexler, A. & Greenspan, L. *Vapor Pressure Equation for Water in the Range 0 to 100°C.* Journal of Research of the National Bureau of Standards - A. Physics and Chemistry 75A, 213–245 (1971).

 (3) Bridgeman, O. C. & Aldrich, E. W. *Vapor Pressure Tables for Water.* Journal of Heat Transfer 86, 279–286 (1964).

-(4) Pátek, J., Hrubý, J., Klomfar, J., Součková, M. & Harvey, A. H. *Reference Correlations for Thermophysical Properties of Liquid Water at 0.1MPa.* Journal of Physical and Chemical Reference Data 38, 21–29 (2009).*
+(4) Pátek, J., Hrubý, J., Klomfar, J., Součková, M. & Harvey, A. H. *Reference Correlations for Thermophysical Properties of Liquid Water at 0.1MPa.* Journal of Physical and Chemical Reference Data 38, 21–29 (2009). [*]

 (5) Kell, G. S. Density, thermal expansivity, and compressibility of liquid water from 0.deg. to 150.deg.. *Correlations and tables for atmospheric pressure and saturation reviewed and expressed on 1968 temperature scale.* J. Chem.
 Eng.
 Data 20, 97–105 (1975).

-(6) IAPWS *Revised Release on Surface Tension of Ordinary Water Substance.* Moscow, Russia, June 2014.
+(6) IAPWS *Revised Release on Surface Tension of Ordinary Water Substance.* Moscow, Russia, June 2014. [*]

 (7) Massman, W. J. *A review of the molecular diffusivities of H2O, CO2, CH4, CO, O3, SO2, NH3, N2O, NO, and NO2 in air, O2 and N2 near STP.* Atmospheric Environment 32, 1111-1127 (1998).

 (8) Marrero, T. R. and Mason E. A., *Gaseous diffusion coeffcients.* Journal of Physics and Chemistry Reference Data 1, 3-118 (1972)

-(9) Huber, M. L. et al. *New International Formulation for the Viscosity of H2O.* Journal of Physical and Chemical Reference Data 38, 101-125 (2009).*
+(9) Huber, M. L. et al. *New International Formulation for the Viscosity of H2O.* Journal of Physical and Chemical Reference Data 38, 101-125 (2009). [*]

-(*) recommended by IAPWS.
+[*] Recommended by IAPWS.

 SOLUTIONS